Therapy for adults

 We are open from 9am – 5pm Monday to Friday.
 Our first therapy sessions are typically 9 or 9.30 and our latest ones are typically 3.30 or 4pm.

 Yes.
-Discuss it with your MPC therapist if you have already been in for an assessment, or let us know on your referral form if you would like to have your assessment by Skype.
+Discuss it with your MPC therapist if you have already been in for an assessment, or let us know on your referral form if you would like to have your session remotely.

 Sometimes you just need someone to talk to